Geography

 Within the EYFS, the specific area of ‘Understanding the World’ encompasses a range of early geographical skills and knowledge.
 It involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

-In the Revised Early Years Foundation Stage, Understanding the World is broken down into three aspects:
+In the Early Years Foundation Stage, Understanding the World is broken down into three aspects:

 • o People and communities: children talk about past and present events in their own lives and in the lives of family members.
 They know that other children don’t always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.